neonapinto/TodoList/Readme.md

 -Create a client side storage module to interact with server API (3rd one on client side).
 -Create a server side storage implementation as a flat file database using strategy design pattern and classes (1st on server side).
 -Modify index.html to have a picker control to switch storage implementation between local storage, indexed db and server side.
+-Create a package.json file with all the common attributes.
+Scripts should include "start" and "debug" (using --inspect).